jennyc5/Group-2-MIST-4610-Project-1/README.md

 Significance: Query 1 lists the names of players who have a salary of more than $50,000.
 This is important to  Coaches because they may use this information as a way to motivate their players.
 They will be able to identify who their top earners, analyze their performance and motivate them to continue playing well in order for them to maintain that salary or earn more in the future.

+Query:
+CREATE PROCEDURE TopPlayers()
-Query: SELECT touchdowns, CONCAT(Players.fName, " ", Players.lName) AS 'Player Name' , Players.salary AS 'Players Salary'
+SELECT touchdowns, CONCAT(Players.fName, " ", Players.lName) AS 'Player Name' , Players.salary AS 'Players Salary'
 FROM Players
 JOIN Game_Statistics ON Players.playerID = Game_Statistics.Players_playerID
 WHERE salary > 900000
 GROUP BY `Player Name`, `Players Salary`, touchdowns;

+CALL TopPlayers;

 Result:
 ![Screen Shot 2023-11-03 at 3 34 53 PM](https://github.com/mathewsfluker/MIST4610Project1/assets/149734955/d100a36c-6dbf-4c50-bda9-6327978aab9a)